-- 93. A number of communities have undertaken surveys to try to identify local 'need' for housing in their communities.
-Rural Housing Enablers have worked with some communities to prepare them. - 94.
+- 104. A number of communities have undertaken surveys to try to identify local 'need' for housing in their communities.
+Rural Housing Enablers have worked with some communities to prepare them. - 105.
 'Bottom up' approaches are extremely useful when a specific development is planned in an area, as it provides useful information that can influence the type of housing units required in the area at that point in time.
 However, care need to be taken in applying this information at a county/ strategic level, for the following reasons: - usually, those that respond are asked to note their probable need for the next 5 year period.
 Therefore it only reveals a 5 years snapshot; - if respondents are asked to provide information for a longer period of time it is doubtful how robust that information would be; - it would be inappropriate to take the information provided for the five year period and project it forward for the remaining Plan period.
-There is no formula to ensure that it can be summed up to a county level; - it only provides a snapshot of residents' needs/ aspirations without reference to any possible need arising from households that need to move into the village or town from other villages or towns, for example, to work;
+There is no formula to ensure that it can be summed up to a county level; - it only provides a snapshot of residents' needs/ aspirations without reference to any possible need arising from households that need to move into the village or town from other villages or towns, for example, to work; - the surveys do not analyse the area's demography, linking household information with future requirements, e.g. estimating the proportions of future households in each range and household type (lone adult, couples, etc), identifying hidden households;